KushalRoyChowdhury/ChatBuddy/README.md

 ---

 > **Note on Future Updates**: With the release of `ChatBuddy v2.2.2`, this project is now considered feature-complete & no further feature enhancements are planned.
 However, it will continue to receive stability and security updates as needed.
-For long-term reliability, feel free to fork the `v2.2.2-LTS`.
+For long-term reliability, feel free to fork the `v2.2.2-LTS` & above.

 ---

 *Thank you for using ChatBuddy!*

-*v2.2.2-LTS - By KushalRoyChowdhury*
+*v2.2.3-LTS - By KushalRoyChowdhury*